Cryptocoders-wtf/assetstore-contract/docs/DAM.md

 5. All the required gas fees (including the revenue distribution) will be paid by the buyer.
 6. The payee of a revenue distribution might be another smart contract, which has its own revenue distribution mechanism (nested revenue distribution).

-Because all the sales transactions and associated revenue distributions are processed by smart contract autonomously, a DAM has several advantages over existing marketplaces.
+Because all the sales transactions and associated revenue distributions are processed by its smart contract autonomously, a DAM has several advantages over existing marketplaces.

 1. Zero labor cost
 2. No middle man
+3. No server cost
+4. No operator (fully decentralized)
-3. Transparent revenue distibution rules
+5. Transparent revenue distribution rules
+6. Immediate revenue distributions
-4. Public record of revenue disributions
+7. Public record of revenue distributions
-5. Zero audit cost
+8. Zero audit cost
-6. No operator (fully decentralized)
-7. Perpetual
+9. Perpetual service (as long as the blockchain exists)

+I believe it has a potential to create a "creator centric" ecosystem, where creators (artists, musicians, film makers, evelopers, and etc.) can earn significant income from it, while encouraging consumers to enjoy permissionless remix culture of Web3 and Creative Commons.

-I am in the process of developing the first instance of DAM, which allows creators to publish their drawings to the on-chain asset store and generate revenue from them (Draw2Earn application).
+I am developing the first instance of DAM, which allows creators to publish their vector drawings to the on-chain asset store and generate revenue from them (Draw2Earn application).

 Please see [On-Chain Asset Store, Composer and Decentralized Autonomous Marketplace](https://hackmd.io/@snakajima/HJva6n-Jj) for details.